LaurentFE/PacManClone/README.md

 - PacMan can eat a power pellet to make them frightened
 - PacMan can eat a frightened ghost, increasing score and forcing the ghost to go resurrect at their base
 - Level is reset when all pellets have been eaten

-Increasing difficulty, and fruits may be added to the list.
-We'll see.